Justice League (film): Background

 With the release of Man of Steel in June 2013, Goyer was hired to write a sequel, as well as a new Justice League, with the Beall draft being scrapped.
-The sequel was later revealed to be Batman v Superman: Dawn of Justice, a team-up film featuring Henry Cavill as Superman, Ben Affleck as Batman, Gal Gadot as Wonder Woman, Ezra Miller as The Flash, Jason Momoa as Aquaman, and Ray Fisher as Victor Stone / Cyborg, the latter three in minor roles that became more significant in the Justice League film.
-The universe is separate from Nolan and Goyer's work on The Dark Knight trilogy, although Nolan was still involved as an executive producer for Batman v Superman.
-In April 2014, it was announced that Zack Snyder would also direct Goyer's Justice League script.
+The sequel, Batman v Superman: Dawn of Justice (2016), not only had a new Batman sharing the same universe as Superman but helped set up the Justice League film by introducing other superpowered DC heroes through in-universe footage cameos and teasing an impending doom through cryptic and ominous dreams and warnings.
+Though the universe of Man of Steel was separate from that of Nolan's The Dark Knight trilogy, he was still involved as an executive producer on both Batman v Superman and the Justice League film.
+In April 2014, it was announced that Man of Steel and Batman v Superman director Zack Snyder would also direct Goyer's Justice League script.
 Warner Bros. was reportedly courting Chris Terrio to rewrite Justice League the following July, after having been impressed with his rewrite of Batman v Superman: Dawn of Justice.
-On October 15, 2014, Warner Bros. announced the film would be released in two parts, with Part One on November 17, 2017, and Part Two is announced but release date not confirmed.
+On October 15, 2014, Warner Bros. announced the film would be released in two parts, with Part One being released on November 17, 2017, and Part Two on June 14, 2019.
 Snyder was set to direct both films.
 In early July 2015, EW revealed that the script for Justice League Part One had been completed by Terrio.
 Zack Snyder stated that the film would be inspired by the New Gods comic series by Jack Kirby.
 Although Justice League was initially announced as a two-part film, with the second part set for release two years after the first, Snyder stated in June 2016 that they would be two distinct, separate films and not one film split into two parts, both being stand-alone stories.